 Do you love nightlife, nature, surf, sport fishing, camping, relaxation, or incredible tan lines?
 Who doesn’t?
 You’re in luck because BCS has you covered.
-Starting from the north at Guerrero Negro to the tip of Land’s End, let’s take a trip south.
+So, starting from the north at Guerrero Negro to the tip of Land’s End, let’s take a trip south.

 If you’re here, you really need to have a tourist visa obtained at one of the border crossings or in Ensenada.
 Right at the border is a military base that occasionally checks to see if you have your paperwork.

 As you cross the state line, you see the Halfway Inn and the town of Guerrero Negro.
 Guerrero Negro is named for the American whaling ship that operated in the nearby bay for several years.
 Guerrero Negro is a perfect place to spend a night on the way south for salt and gray whales.

 The Gray Whales come to the nearby lagoon to give birth and raise their young before returning north in the spring.
 During this time, make a point to go and see the whales.
 The locally owned and operated pangas get you right up to the whales.
 The whales come right up to the boats, often bumping them.
 Most of the time, they’re so close you can pet them and make friends.
 Being so close to these magnificent creatures brings about a deep connection with them.
 Don’t miss it for anything.
 Book your trip at the Halfway Inn, Malarrimo Hotel, or wherever you decide to stay.

 If you’re looking for a nice dinner, the Malarrimo is the best restaurant in town.
 Besides great food, they feature many artifacts from the town’s darker history as a whaling town.

 South of Guerrero Negro on the Sea of Cortez side of the peninsula is the town of Santa Rosalia (rosa-LEE-ah).
 It’s notable for three things.
 Ok, four if you count a big gas station.